 Use one of these settings if the Auto-detect character encoding option could not determine the correct encoding or if the option is deselected.
-See File Encoding, page 154.
+For more information about file encoding, see Editor options, page 46.

-Displays the IDE Options dialog box, see Tools menu, page 179.
+Displays the IDE Options dialog box, see Tools menu, page 184.